 How do I become Qualified?

-The first step is to notify us of your intention to Qualify by sending Qualification Agreement letter.
+The first step is to notify us of your intention to Qualify by sending a Qualification letter (Page 30 in BSCP537).
 We will then get in touch with you to talk about SVA Qualification in more detail.

 The process is a structured framework for self assessment, through completing the Self Assessment Document (SAD) which we will review.
 The SAD covers the SVA Qualification requirements you will need to meet.
 You will also need to provide evidence to support your responses.

 Our review looks at your responses and supporting evidence and based on an assessment of the risk of the applicant, we will need to witness some testing at your site.
 See the Guidance on the approach to Witness testing: SVA Qualification Approach to Witnessing.